galvez-mcj/galvez-mcj/README.md

 - ⚡ Fun fact: ...
 -->

-#### 🔍️ I'm currently enhancing my Java proficiency by reading books, enrolling in online classes, and doing coding exercises.
+#### 🔍️ I'm currently familiarizing myself with the operations of the bank and its IT environment.

+#### :white_check_mark: I'm a graduate of BS Computer Science from the University of the Philippines Manila.
-#### :white_check_mark: I know Python, Java, JavaScript, CSS, HTML, JSON, MySQL, MongoDB
+#### ⚡I know Python, MySQL, MongoDB.
-#### :technologist: I am very passionate about learning new technologies and is excited to enhance my skills by working in a professional environment!
+#### :technologist: I am very passionate about learning new technologies and is excited to apply my skills inside internal audit!

-#### 🌱 I’m currently inside a short-term contract as a Senior Research Assistant for the University.
+#### 🔭 I plan to be a Certified Information Systems Auditor (CISA) by 2026.